About Raquel Minh

 Offerings & Experiences

-Facilitation: ACC Trauma Sensitive Yoga Facilitator, Yoga Teacher -(Workplace, Private, Group), Yoga Studio Owner, Retreat Facilitator & Host, Workshop Presenter: Non-Monogamy & Yoga, Partner Acro & Massage, Guide to Microdosing, Woman's Journey on Mushrooms, Psychedelic Stories, Microdose Mushroom Muse, Yoga & The Nervous System
+Facilitation: ACC Trauma Sensitive Yoga Facilitator, Yoga Teacher -(Workplace, Private, Group), Yoga Teacher Trainer: SOMM 200 hour, Founder of Kanuka Yoga Space, Co-owner of School of Modern Meditation, Retreat Facilitator & Host, Workshop Presenter: Non-Monogamy & Yoga, Partner Acro & Massage, Guide to Microdosing, Woman's Journey on Mushrooms, Psychedelic Stories, Dreams & Visions - Creative Integration, Microdose Mushroom Muse, Yoga & The Nervous System, Magic Mushrooms & Mental Health, Admin & Moderator of Plant Medicine Aotearoa

-Collaboration: Cultural Diversity Board for Revive Festival, Retreat Facilitator, Lululemon Here to Be Grant Recipient (2020), Psychedelic Therapy: National Discussion (2025)
+Collaboration: Cultural Diversity Board for Revive Festival, Retreat Facilitator, Lululemon Here to Be Grant Recipient (2020), Psychedelic Therapy: National Discussion (2025), Cultural Advisor of Auckland University Mushroom Checking Project

 Chair Yoga in the Workplace - an interview for TVNZ Breakfast show